Pierre Ayot: Work

 Ayot was one of the artists attracted to Pop art in Quebec, along with Serge Lemoyne, Edmund Alleyn and COZIC.
 Ayot's imagery at first drew upon comic strips and media culture, then celebrated everyday objects.
 He developed silkscreen and photographic collage techniques with elements from graphic design and advertising.
 He applied Pop art to graphic work, using plastic and photography as in his two and three-dimensional interpretations of a gum machine used real gumballs and a silk-screened machine as well as his versions of a toaster and tape-recorder.
 He also made sculpture, painting and photography, as well as audio and visual installations.

 Selected exhibitions

+Ayot's work was included in Canada '67 shown at the Museum of Modern Art in New York.
 Retrospectives of his works have been organized by the Musée d'art contemporain de Montréal (MACM), Pierre Ayot: Le médium n'est pas le message (1980) and by the Montreal Museum of Fine Arts, Pierre Ayot: Hors cadre(s) = Pierre Ayot: Unlimited (2001).
 In 1992, Pierre Ayot et son Museum Circus was organized by the Musée national des beaux-arts du Québec.
 In 2016, Pierre Ayot - Regard critique / Pierre Ayot - Critical Insight, along with several other exhibitions examined the whole of the artist’s career.

 Selected public collections

-Ayot’s work is in the public art collections of the National Gallery of Canada; the Musée d'art contemporain de Montréal; the Remai Modern; the Winnipeg Art Gallery; and the Tate Gallery, London; among others.
-The work of Pierre Ayot is represented by the Graff gallery, Montreal.
+Ayot’s work is in the public art collections of the National Gallery of Canada; The Montreal Museum of Fine Arts; the Musée d'art contemporain de Montréal; the Remai Modern; the Winnipeg Art Gallery; and the Tate Gallery, London; among others.
+The work of Pierre Ayot is represented by Graff Gallery, Montreal.